MathieuSchaff/scrapper-doc/docs/installation/installation-backend/installation-db.md

 ```shell
 docker compose up
 ```
-if it does not work it probably will prompt you the error.
+if it does not work,  it probably will prompt you the error.
 In many case you'll need an elevation of priviledge.
 Try sudo, or just add your user to the docker group:

 ```shell